Program Evaluation and Performance Measurement at the EPA

 What is Program Evaluation?

 Program evaluations are individual systematic studies conducted to assess how well a program is working and why.
-EPA uses program evaluation to create more effective and efficient programs.
-Through program evaluations, EPA can:
+EPA has used program evaluation to:

 - Support new and innovative approaches and emerging practices